coelho5br/Create-managed-certificate-for-APEX-Domain/README.md

 To deploy this template, you need to have the following resources:

 1. The App Service Plan (serverFarm) resource name that the Web App is running.
-2. The domain should already be bound under Web App Custom Domain
+2. The domain should already be bound under Web App Custom Domain.
+3. Use the Resource Group where the App Service Plan is located to create the Managed Certificate.

 This arm deployment will: